 I stayed at a four bed dorm which kept thinks quiet, but made it easy to meet and connect with people.
 This is a strong advantage that hostels have over hotels.
 These small communities help tremendously when you are in a city for the first time and need information or advice as to which places to visit and where to eat.
 For those who want privacy there is always the choice of individual rooms.
 Their private tours are great; something I firsthand experienced while attending their notorious “Pub Crawl” when I was in Jerusalem, where they also have a hostel.

 The hostel is located at the White city—a beautiful neighborhood in the city center that took its name from the white Bauhaus buildings that dominate it.
 The main artery of this area is Rothschild Boulevard so naturally I started from there.

-Reaching the end of King George street, just across the road is the famous Camel Market (Shuk HaCarmel).
+At the end of King George street, just across the road, is the famous Camel Market (Shuk HaCarmel).
 Shuks in Tel Aviv remind me that I’m still in a Middle Eastern city and not a Western one.
-And I love them even if I rarely buy something.
-Turkish sweets, halva, nuts, spices, fruit and of course the street food, all together making a strong aromatic bouquet that stays engraved in your memory.
-It was buzzing with people and I have to say that the sellers were not very aggressive in Tel Aviv which I really appreciated.
+And I love them, even if I rarely buy something.
+Turkish sweets, halva, nuts, spices, fruit and of course the street food; all together making a strong aromatic bouquet that stays engraved in your memory.
+It was buzzing with people and oozing with smells.
+Fortunately, the sellers in Tel Aviv are not very aggressive, something I really appreciate.

-I headed towards the iconic clock tower of the city passing next to the Jaffa Theatre—an Arab–Hebrew constitution which opened in 1998 and is still goes strong despite the adversities.
+I headed towards the iconic clock tower of the city passing next to the Jaffa Theatre—an Arab–Hebrew constitution which opened in 1998 and still goes strong despite the adversities.